-One of the great regrets of New Orleans visits in my youth was that I traveled there with the double-edged whammy of a college-student’s budget and attitude: go for quantity, not quality.
-I attended college in Memphis, and had the great fortune to have several badass friends from NOLA and the nearby Delta country of Mississippi and Alabama.
-Visiting their stomping grounds we left no fried food untried, no red-dye-syruped Hurricane unfinished at the bar, and no band worth its salt enjoyed without a good two-step or boogie inexpertly trod by my Tony Lamas.
-And for christ’s sake don’t ask me how we got all those beads long ago.
-Well, at least not in front of my kids.
+One of the minor regrets of Louisiana visits in my youth was that I traveled there with the double-edged whammy of a college student’s budget and a decidedly “quantity over quality” attitude (at least where cocktails were concerned).
+While attending undergrad in Memphis I had the great fortune of forging friendships with folks hailing from New Orleans and the nearby Delta country of Mississippi and Alabama.
+Visiting their home stomping grounds, we left no gas station food stand untried (one of the true joys of deep-South eats), no red-dye-syruped Hurricane unfinished at the bar, and no band worth its salt enjoyed without a boot-scootin' two-step.

 to the delight of my tastebuds if not my wallet...

 I was shortly thereafter introduced to the charms of a well-built Sazerac, NOLA’s signature cocktail.
 Booze-forward and fragrant, the slight anise edge of this drink anchors whiskey’s bite, soothingly balanced with sugar and a generous titch of bitters.
 What the Hurricane is to the “girls gone wild” Mardi Gras debauchery of one’s youth, a Sazerac heralds a more “break out the vintage stemware for porch cocktail party” vibe...all while packing the same amount of sass in the glass.